Sarah Hawe: Club and state rowing

 In 2014 and 2015 Hawe was selected in the Tasmanian senior women's eights contesting the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
 Eligible in 2018 to race for Victoria she was selected in the Victorian senior women's eight who won that year's Queen's Cup at the Interstate Regatta.
-In 2021 she was in the four seat of the Victorian women's eight in their Queen's Cup victory.
+In 2021 and 2023 she was again in the Victorian women's eight for Queen's Cup victories.

 Sarah is also a member of the Tasmanian Institute of Sport.

 International representative rowing

 Hawe first represented Australia in a double scull at the 2005 Junior World Rowing Championships in Brandenburg.
 That crew placed fifth.

 Hawe was not called back into national selection until 2017 when she was chosen in Australia's coxless four with Lucy Stephan, Molly Goodman, and Katrina Werry.
-They competed at the World Rowing Cups II & III and as a foursome they didn't lose a race in the international season.
+They competed at the World Rowing Cups II and III and as a foursome they didn't lose a race in the international season.
 At the 2017 World Rowing Championships in Sarasota, Florida it was to be no different.
 They won their heat and started slow in the final sitting in sixth place at the 500m and fifth place at the 1000m mark.
-In third 500m they began to push on the Dutch and were joined by Poland & Russia all challenging for the podium.
-In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute the Australian four surged into the lead to claim gold and the world championships title ahead of Poland & Russia.
+In third 500m they began to push on the Dutch and were joined by Poland and Russia all challenging for the podium.
+In the final sprint, Stephan called Goodman to up the rating and at 43 strokes per minute the Australian four surged into the lead to claim gold and the world championships title ahead of Poland and Russia.

 With Katrina Werry changed out for Rosemary Popa the world champion four stayed together into 2018 and started their 2018 international campaign with a gold medal win at the World Rowing Cup II in Linz, Austria.
 In their second competitive outing of the 2018 international season in an Australian selection eight and racing as the Georgina Hope Rinehart National Training Centre, after Rowing Australia patron, Gina Rinehart, Hawe won the 2018 Remenham Challenge Cup at the Henley Royal Regatta.
 The following week back in the coxless four, Hawe won another gold at the World Rowing Cup III in Lucerne.
 By the time of 2018 World Rowing Championships Popa was out of the four with an injury and Kat Werry back in.
 Seated as they had been in 2017, the Australian four won their heat, were surprised by a new combination USA crew in the semi and then in the final placed second to the US and finished with world championship silver.